-In this series, I speak with people who know what desperate feels like.
-While now blooming into success, these founders share with me their deeply personal financial struggles and lessons learned on their way back to black.
+Now more than ever, we look to stories of resiliency to inspire us.
+In this series, successful business owners share their deeply personal financial struggles and lessons learned on their way back to black.

 In Melony Armstrong’s Tupelo, Mississippi, salon, braiding clients sit for hours at a time in the pursuit of great hair.
 It’s an exercise in patience.
 And Melony is no stranger to patience.
 She painstakingly built Naturally Speaking—a hair studio dedicated to the art of traditional African hair braiding—from nothing.
 For years, she worked out of her small living room, sometimes for no money, gaining experience and saving every penny.

 Twenty years have passed since Melony opened the salon’s doors.
 In that time, she successfully took on Mississippi lawmakers to change beauty licensing regulations, paving the way for hundreds of other businesses.
 She also opened Armstrong Braiding Academy to teach her art to aspiring young entrepreneurs.
 But getting here wasn’t easy.
 Here, Melony shares how perseverance, the kindness of strangers, and a pinch of luck helped her realize her dream.

 Pursue your own dream—start a business and try Shopify free